phildinh/Excel-Project/Toy-Revenue-Dashboard/Readme.md

 # Maven Toys Monthly Sales Dashboard

 ## Project Description
 Maven Toys, a small toy store chain in the US, I will develop a new monthly dashboard tailored for the company’s Regional Sales Managers.
-This tool is designed to provide dynamic insights into sales performance, enabling managers to filter data by region, track monthly revenue trends, and analyze performance year-over-year.
+This dashboard is designed to provide dynamic insights into sales performance, enabling managers to filter data by region, track monthly revenue trends, and analyze performance year-over-year.
 Additionally, the dashboard allows for comparison across stores and highlights specific products that have driven the most significant gains and losses.

 ## Questions from Stakeholders
 The following key questions were posed by stakeholders to guide the development of this dashboard: